cgarbin/cot6930-natural-language-processing/assignment2/README.md

 TODO: add example of this error.

-Although Weka has is capable of transforming data, we decided to transform the data using [a Python script](./toarff.py), mainly because of familiarity with Python and how easy it is to perform these text transformations using it.
+Although Weka is capable of transforming data, we decided to transform the data using [a Python script](./toarff.py), mainly because of familiarity with Python and how easy it is to perform these text transformations using it.